Classes are small, friendly and relaxed, to allow time with each student. Throughout the classes I like to share the benefits of yoga including:

 - discovering your natural breath

-- Please email me if you’d like to know more about what we’re doing.
+- Please email me if you’d like to ask any questions.

 Tips before attending classes